Tina Pan: Education

-Pan earned a doctorate in political science at National Taiwan Normal University.
+Pan graduated from Ming Chuan University with a degree in accounting and statistics and earned a master's degree in social welfare from Chinese Culture University.
+She then earned her Ph.D. in law and political science at National Taiwan Normal University and obtained a Master of Public Affairs (M.P.A.) from National Chengchi University.

 Electoral history

 She served on the Taipei County Council from 1982 to 1993, when she first won election to the Legislative Yuan.
 Pan ran in the 2001 elections, but lost.
 She returned to the Legislative Yuan from 2005 to 2016.
 Having represented Taipei for most of her legislative career, Pan was placed on the Kuomintang proportional representation party list starting in 2007 and again in 2011.
 She stated in February 2017 that supporters had pushed her to explore a campaign for the Kuomintang leadership election scheduled for May.
 Pan confirmed her candidacy for the position later that month.
 She placed sixth in the election, with 2,437 votes.

 Political stances

 Pan is the longtime chairwoman of the Modern Women's Foundation.
 She is also active in the National Women’s League.
 Pan supports a gradual elimination of prostitution in Taiwan, and voted for a 2011 bill legalizing the sex trade in red-light districts so that women who participate in designated areas would not face prosecution.
 She also backed the Family Proceedings Act, which sought to speed up family law-related court cases to protect women and children.
 Pan has proposed many amendments to the Sexual Assault Crime Prevention Act and believes that DNA sampling used as evidence for such legal proceedings should be applied to other cases.
 She views chemical castration as a form of therapy and opposes its proposed inclusion in the Sexual Assault Crime Prevention Act as a punishment.

 Pan has worked to expand the rights of immigrants to Taiwan throughout her legislative career.
 She attempted to lessen the waiting time required for Chinese spouses of Taiwanese nationals to seek permanent residency in Taiwan.
 She was critical of the Government Information Office which in 2006 researched a ban of soap operas produced in Japan, Korea, China and Hong Kong.
 In 2014, Pan assisted Joseph Levy, a French citizen who was born in Taiwan, with his application to Taiwan's merchant marine.